-CARS.COM — If your New Year's resolution includes plans to trade that ol' rust bucket in on something new, you came to the right place.
+CARS.COM — If your New Year's resolution includes plans to trade that ol' rust bucket in on a new vehicle, you came to the right place.
 (If those plans also involve a loss of holiday pudge, hit us up on one of these.)
-January is typically a slow month for incentives — the second-lowest month for discounts in 2017, per Autodata Corp., and the lowest month overall in 2015 and 2016 — as dealers are finally free or nearly free of steeply discounted inventory from the old model year.
+January is typically a slow month for new car incentives — the second-lowest month for discounts in 2017, per Autodata Corp., and the lowest month overall in 2015 and 2016 — as dealers are finally free or nearly free of steeply discounted inventory from the old model year.

 That may prove difficult, as dealers' onetime glut of 2017 model-year inventory is finally under control.
 Only about a quarter of new inventory on Cars.com remains the 2017 model year, down from 40 percent of inventory a month ago.
 As the 2018 calendar year comes into focus, it's time for shoppers — including deal seekers — to turn attention toward the 2018 model year.